publiclab/publiclab-archive/notes/permaculturegardener/09-26-2019/what-do-you-do-with-charcoal-from-a-water-filter.md

 ---
-title: What do you do with charcoal from a water filter?
+title: 'What do you do with charcoal from a water filter?'
 tagnames: question:general, question:waste, first-time-poster, question:hazardous-waste, question:charcoal
 author: permaculturegardener
 path: /notes/permaculturegardener/09-26-2019/what-do-you-do-with-charcoal-from-a-water-filter.md